r-grandorder/tri-hermes/en/pages/avalon.md

 And Knocknarea in the North!
 And that “Calamity Pool” that has fallen on Norwich!

 **Boggart:**
 We can exterminate them all, blow them all away!
-This is splendid, simply SPLENDID! ! ! !
+This is splendid, simply SPLENDID!!!!

 **Narration:**
 But Boggart did not notice.
 Although he saw it, he did not notice it.